Skip to main content

 resourcesRefsTemplate

-Similar to widgetDataTemplate, resourcesRefsTemplate allows to populate resourcesRefs with dynamic data coming from an api
+Similar to widgetDataTemplate, resourcesRefsTemplate allows resourcesRefs to be populated dynamically using data returned by an API.

 kind: Row